jsloan117/docker-deluge/docs/index.md

 ## Quickstart

-The below is a quick method to get this up and running.
-Please see the other documentation links for further details.
+Below is a quick method to get this up and running.
+Please see [Run from Docker registry](http://jsloan117.github.io/docker-deluge/run-from-docker-registry) for more details and commands.

-The default password for the webui is "deluge".
+The default password for the WebUI is "deluge".

 ```bash
 docker run -d --name deluge \